The Wires 2022: What the Judges are Looking For

 Great campaigns should have a total optimisation perspective, not only sub-optimisation.

 I strongly believe that new technologies can play a vital role to create a more effective marketing strategy under the entire campaign framework to reach targeted customers if they are designed and implemented in the right way.

 I hope the ad tech industry encourages advertisers to better understand the benefits of ad tech solutions and how it can improve communication design for them.

 It was my greatest honour to be selected as a finalist of Ad Tech Rising Star last year, which also had a positive impact to my career.
 I am very excited to be on the other side this year as a judge and provide a unique and different point of view to this award.

 As clients have increasingly adopted programmatic abilities across multiple channels, winning campaigns will be those combining the best of tech, data and the brilliant basics of programmatic execution to not only deliver real business results for brands, but add value to the audience experience.
 Also, I’m personally interested in campaigns that showcase some of the incredible emerging talent we’ve seen join the industry in recent years.

 I’m really excited to have a front row seat to another year of amazing work produced across all sides of the programmatic industry, and very much looking forward to getting stuck into the admittedly tough job in shortlisting with the judging panel.

 I’m looking for campaigns that really nail the client brief in an unexpected way, and I’m excited about being part of something that celebrates innovation and passion in our industry.

-The Wires 2022 is now open for entries, with the early bird deadline of 27th May.
+The Wires 2022 is now open for entries, with a deadline of 29th July.
 Find out more and enter here.